 * * *

-If you’ve decided ship-from-store is your next move, don’t expect an overnight implementation process.
+If you’ve decided to ship from store to be your next move, don’t expect an overnight implementation process.
 It will likely take at least two years to deploy new technology, train associates, and optimize internal processes to achieve the experience you’re looking for.
 Request a consultation with the HotWax team to learn more about our best-in-class Distributed Order Management solution and get started on your ship-from-store journey.